JohnTDI-cpu/PartSam-rocm/README.md

 ## Why this exists

 > The recon search for any prior ROCm port of these tools came up empty.
 Of the four CUDA-only 3D part-segmentation models surveyed (`SAMPart3D`, `HoloPart`, `MagicArticulate`, `PartSAM`), **none had public AMD/ROCm forks**, no working HuggingFace AMD Spaces, no ROCm/composable_kernel roadmap mention, no Reddit/blog tutorials.
 Researchers publish CUDA, move on, and the AMD ML community is too small to maintain forks.
-This is the first public PartSAM-on-ROCm.

 The blockers were:

 | Layer | Default | Why it fails on ROCm | Fix in this recipe |